-This grant is available to current active military or honorably discharged veterans after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.
+This grant is available to veterans who have exhausted their VA Benefits.
+This grant applies to tuition after all other state and/or federal grants, scholarships, or employer reimbursements have been awarded.

-- Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214. - Students may use the current scholarship application to apply (essay requirement waived). - Students are required to maintain a GPA of 3.0 or higher and successfully complete classes to maintain eligibility.
+- Students are required to annually complete the FAFSA. - Students must accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214. - Students are required to maintain a GPA of 3.0 or higher and successfully complete classes to maintain eligibility.